lambda2/rapis/README.md

 ## 9. Versioning

-The API must be versioned, and must not have breaking changes whitout version change.
+The API must be versioned, and must not have breaking changes without version change.

 - The client must be able to set the requested version trough the `Accept` header. (e.g., `Accept: application/vnd.myapp.v2+json`).